 During school hours, there are regular and compulsory field trips for all grade levels.
 There’s a programme of after-school activities covering sporting and creatives topics, which are organised by teachers and external groups.
 The school’s Parent Teacher Organisation is very active in ISHCMC life, and also organises extra-curricular activities such as a Saturday morning sports programme for students.

-Primary students also have the opportunity to compete in the school’s Rhinos and Stingrays teams which takes part in swimming galas, basketball and football tournaments, gymnastics, dance recitals, math, science and coding competitions.
-ISHCMC competes in events organised by the Saigon International School Athletic Conference (SISAC) and the Mekong River International Schools Associations (MRISA).
+Primary students also have the opportunity to compete in swimming galas, basketball and football tournaments, gymnastics, dance recitals, and math, science, and coding competitions.
+ISHCMC events are organised by the Saigon International School Athletic Conference (SISAC).

-ISHCMC’s primary campus is located in the family-friendly neighbourhood of An Phu in District 2, and many students live close enough to scooter, walk or bike their way to the school gates.
-The school has grown into an all-through school over the past 20 years and, as such, it is well-equipped for all aspects of learning.
-As well as IT-equipped classrooms, ISHCMC has a gymnasium, large multi-purpose room, 25m swimming pool, large outdoor pitch, sports courts, science labs, a Mac lab, a Makerspace, performing arts studios, a library and media centre, IT labs, music rooms, art rooms, a canteen, a health clinic, an adventure playground, and a newly added early childhood centre.
+ISHCMC’s primary campus is located in the family-friendly neighbourhood of An Phu in District 2, and many students live close enough to scooter, walk, or bike their way to the school gates.
+The school has grown into an all-through school over the past 20 years and, as such, boasts facilities such as modern learning and collaboration areas, an indoor gymnasium, a large multi-purpose room, a 25m swimming pool, a large outdoor pitch with an artificial grass playing surface, and play and sports areas.
+There are also science labs, a mac lab, a makerspace, performing arts studios, a library media center, information technology labs, music rooms, art rooms, a canteen, a health clinic, an adventure playground, and a newly added early childhood centre.

 Admission and fees